Toppled from his throne by a vile, hairless new animal,

 For the interloper’s stranglehold on his family’s attention

-To begin to decompose: someday, he is sure,
+To begin to decay: someday, he is sure,

 They will love him again.